haade-administrator/haade.fr/_posts/en/2023-02-08-jeedom-luna-screening.md

 - lack of electrical panel integration
 - absence of an internal port for Google Coral
 - blocked at Cortex A53
-- lack of communication for the internal emmc port
+- lack of communication for the internal Lorawan port
 - lack of bluetooth 5.2